UniMath/agda-unimath/src/elementary-number-theory/minimum-natural-numbers.lagda.md

----
-title: Minimum on the natural numbers
+#  Minimum on the natural numbers
----

 ```agda
 module elementary-number-theory.minimum-natural-numbers where